wayne-incorporated/wayne-os/docs/en/how-to/booting_wayne_os.md

-## Note
-This document is looking foward to your contribution (documentation, translation, reporting, suggestion, coding).

 ## 1. To enter BIOS/UEFI
 - Check the connection of local disk or USB flash drive with Wayne OS installed when the PC is turned off
 - Once the PC is turned on, press the BIOS/UEFI entrance key repeatedly, which varies depending on the PC model and manufacturer as per below example